Blogs: Cutting Remarks / Cutting Remarks / Diamonds / Industry

 Yet GIA was responding to a market need.
 At the time, high-end lab-growns were selling for upward of $20,000.
 Anyone who bought a stone that expensive would likely want a GIA report.

 We don’t see those prices much anymore.
-Right now, most growers just want their reports to be as cheap as possible.
-Sellers say standard grading reports sometimes cost more than the stones.
+Right now, most growers just want the reports to cost as little as possible.
+Sometimes the reports cost more than the stones.

-GIA has explained the new policy by noting that 95% of lab diamonds now fall into a narrow range of color and clarity, so the traditional scale is no longer appropriate.
+GIA has said that 95% of lab diamonds now fall into a narrow range of color and clarity, so the traditional scale is no longer appropriate.
 Its revamped reports will likely be less expensive than what it currently offers, which could make them more attractive to growers.

 GIA’s decision might best be seen as a reflection of the current market.
 When lab-grown was white-hot, GIA climbed on board.
 Now that the LGD market has cooled (somewhat), it’s hopping off.